wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robotbuilder/writing-code/robotbuilder-writing-subsystem-code.rst

 .. note:: The comments have been removed from this file to make it easier to see the changes for this document.

-Notice that member variable called "motor" and "limitswitch" are created by RobotBuilder so it can be used throughout the subsystem.
+Notice that member variable called ``motor`` and ``limitswitch`` are created by RobotBuilder so it can be used throughout the subsystem.
 Each of your dragged-in palette items will have a member variable with the name given in RobotBuilder.

 Adding the Method Declarations to the Header File (C++ Only)
 ------------------------------------------------------------